Refund Policy · RERA-Aligned

 Quick Answer

-The Three Stages of Refund Eligibility
+The Two Stages of Refund Eligibility

-Stage 3 — AFS signed
+Stage 2 — AFS signed

 Once the AFS is signed and registered at the sub-registrar, you are legally committed under the Real Estate (Regulation and Development) Act, 2016.
 Refund is governed by the cancellation clauses in the AFS itself — typically the developer retains 5–10% of agreement value as cancellation charge.
 Some AFS clauses include a 'resale fee' if the developer must remarket the unit.
-Read these clauses before signing — Sachin can walk you through them.
+Read these clauses before signing — we can walk you through them.

 The RERA Safety Net